Queen's Own Royal West Kent Regiment: Territorial Force

-The 1/4th and 1/5th Battalions were both part of the Kent Brigade, alongside the 4th and 5th (Weald) Buffs (East Kent Regiment), of the Home Counties Division were both sent to British India in late October 1914.
-Soon after arrival the division was broken up and both battalions were later sent to British Indian Army brigades, the 1/4th joining, in February 1918, the 3rd Quetta Brigade of 4th (Quetta) Division, the 1/5th to 54th Indian Brigade in the 18th Indian Division.
-The 2/4th Battalion, originally assigned along with 2/5th Battalion to 202nd (2/1st Kent) Brigade of 67th (2nd Home Counties) Division, took part in the Gallipoli Campaign in Autumn 1915 and then, having been evacuated, fought in the First Battle of Gaza in March 1917.
-The 3/4th Battalion landed at Le Havre in June 1917 and served as a Pioneer battalion on the Western Front.
+The 1/4th and 1/5th battalions were both part of the Kent Brigade, alongside the 4th and 5th (Weald) Buffs (East Kent Regiment), of the Home Counties Division and were both sent to British India in late October 1914.
+Soon after arrival the division was broken up and both battalions were later sent to British Indian Army brigades, the 1/4th joining, in February 1918, the 3rd Quetta Brigade of the 4th (Quetta) Division, the 1/5th to the 54th Indian Brigade in the 18th Indian Division.

+The 2/4th Battalion, originally assigned along with the 2/5th Battalion to 202nd (2/1st Kent) Brigade of 67th (2nd Home Counties) Division, took part in the Gallipoli campaign in autumn 1915 and then, having been evacuated, fought in the First Battle of Gaza in March 1917.

+The 3/4th Battalion landed at Le Havre in June 1917 and served as a pioneer battalion on the Western Front.